TheRosettaFoundation/SOLAS-Match/README.md

 1. Set up a MySQL database.
 2. Create a user with all permissions.
 3. Import ./app/db/schema.sql (using phpMyAdmin, for example.)
+3. Import ./app/db/languages.sql (using phpMyAdmin, for example.)
+3. Import ./app/db/countries.sql (using phpMyAdmin, for example.)

 GRANT EXECUTE, PROCESS, SELECT, SHOW DATABASES, SHOW VIEW, DELETE, INSERT, UPDATE, LOCK TABLES  ON *.* TO 'tester'@'localhost';
 FLUSH PRIVILEGES;